jeffmikels/mattermost_api_dart/doc/MattermostPostsApi.md

 );

-final postId = postId_example; // String | ID of a post in the thread final perPage = 56; // int | The number of posts per page final fromPost = fromPost_example; // String | The post_id to return the next page of posts from final fromCreateAt = 56; // int | The create_at timestamp to return the next page of posts from final direction = direction_example; // String | The direction to return the posts.
-Either up or down. final skipFetchThreads = true; // bool | Whether to skip fetching threads or not final collapsedThreads = true; // bool | Whether the client uses CRT or not final collapsedThreadsExtended = true; // bool | Whether to return the associated users as part of the response or not
+final String postId = 'postId_example'; // String | ID of a post in the thread final int perPage = 56; // int | The number of posts per page final String fromPost = 'fromPost_example'; // String | The post_id to return the next page of posts from final int fromCreateAt = 56; // int | The create_at timestamp to return the next page of posts from final String direction = 'direction_example'; // String | The direction to return the posts.
+Either up or down. final bool skipFetchThreads = true; // bool | Whether to skip fetching threads or not final bool collapsedThreads = true; // bool | Whether the client uses CRT or not final bool collapsedThreadsExtended = true; // bool | Whether to return the associated users as part of the response or not

 try {
   final result = await client.posts.getPostThread(postId, perPage, fromPost, fromCreateAt, direction, skipFetchThreads, collapsedThreads, collapsedThreadsExtended);